MedMaxLab/BIDSAlign/docs/PreprocessingTab.md

 3) Filtering phase

 - **Low Freq (scalar)**: the low-pass filter frequency of the bandpass filter, given in Hz.
 Must be a positive scalar.
 Default is 0.1 Hz;
-- **High Freq (scalar)**: the high-pass filter frequency of the bandpass filter, given in Hz. must be a positive scalar.
+- **High Freq (scalar)**: the high-pass filter frequency of the bandpass filter, given in Hz.
+Must be a positive scalar.
 Default is 49 Hz;

 4) IC rejection phase

-- **Agorithm ('mara'|'iclabel')**: the indipendent component rejection algorithm to use.
+- **Agorithm ('mara'|'iclabel')**: the independent component rejection algorithm to use.
 MARA rejects component based on a binary Support Vector Machine classifier, ICLabel rejects component based on a multi-class classification deep neural model.
-Default is iclabel. -- Note -- for linux and mac user an extra dependency must be installed to allow faster computation.
+Default is iclabel. -- Note -- for Linux and Mac users, an extra dependency must be installed to allow faster computation.
 - **Brain - Muscle - Eye - Heart - Line Noise - Channel Noise - Others (scalar)**: scalars with probabilities used for the component rejection with ICLabel.
 See the IClabel help for further information.
-Basically the iclabel model returns a set probabilities evaluating a component to be in one of the iclabel classification categories (brain, eye, muscle, heart, line noise, channel noise, other).
+Basically the iclabel model returns a set of probabilities evaluating a component to be in one of the iclabel classification categories (brain, eye, muscle, heart, line noise, channel noise, other).
 Based on the given intervals and the calculated probabilities, a component is rejected or not.
 Basically everything with a calculated probability bigger than the given value will be rejected, aside from brain components which will operate in the opposite direction.
 Default is \[0 0; 0.9 1; 0.9 1;  0.9 1;  0.9 1;  0.9 1;  0.9 1\];
 - **Mara threshold (scalar)**: the minimum calculated probability necessary to reject a component.
 Must be a scalar in range \[0, 1\].
 Default is 0.5;